JulieLen/NumMet18/Readme.txt

 Author: Julie Lenoir
 Date: Saturday 13th, January 2018

-This repository is going to used to work on assignments for my Numerical Methods class.
+This repository has been created for my Numerical Methods class.
+It contains:
+- class notes from the lectures;
+- on going work;
+- answers to assignments.